r2d2-arduino/micropython_st7565_st7567/README.md

 * **draw_bitmap( bitmap, x, y, color )** - Draw a bitmap (glyph) on the buffer
 * **load_bmp( filename, x = 0, y = 0, color = 1 )** - Load monochromatic BMP image on the buffer
 * **show( )** - Displays the contents of the buffer on the screen
 * **other framebuffer functions** - see more on https://docs.micropython.org/en/latest/library/framebuf.html#module-framebuf

-## Tools
-* **tools / font_to_py.py** - Used to convert ttf font to py-script.
-First of all, you need to install: `pip install freetype-py`.
-Then run a command similar to the example: `python font_to_py.py -x LibreBodoni-Bold.ttf 24 LibreBodoni24.py`.
-More details: https://github.com/peterhinch/micropython-font-to-py